-- Franklin argued that when a certain amount of charge is produced on one body in a process, an equal amount of opposite type of charge is produced on another body. - The positive and negative are treated algebraically so that at any time in the process the net change in the amount of produced charge is 0. - When you comb your hair with a plastic comb, the comb acquires a negative charge and the hair an equal amount of positive charge. - This is the law of conservation of electric charge. - The net amount of electric charge produced in any process is ZERO!! - No net electric charge can be created or destroyed - If one object or one region of the space acquires a positive charge, then an equal amount of negative charge will be found in neighboring areas or objects. - No violations have ever been observed. - This conservation law is as firmly established as that of energy or momentum.
+- Franklin argued that when a certain amount of charge is produced on one body in a process, an equal amount of opposite type of charge is produced on another body. - The positive and negative are treated algebraically so that during any process the net change in the amount of produced charge is 0. - When you comb your hair with a plastic comb, the comb acquires negative charge and the hair an equal amount of positive charge. - This is the law of conservation of electric charge. - The net amount of electric charge produced in any process is ZERO!! - If an object or one region of space acquires a positive charge, then an equal amount of negative charge will be found in neighboring areas or objects. - No violations have ever been observed. - This conservation law is as firmly established as that of energy or momentum.

-Electric Charge in the Atom
+Electric Charge in an Atom

-- It has been understood through the past century that an atom consists of - A positively charged heavy core ← What is the name? - This core is nucleus and consists of neutrons and protons. - Many negatively charged light particles surround the core ← What is the name of these light particles? - These are called electrons - How many of these?
+- It has been understood through the past century that an atom consists of - A positively charged heavy core What is the name? - This core is the nucleus and consists of neutrons and protons. - Many negatively charged light particles surround the core What is the name of these light particles? - These are called electrons

-As many as the number of protons!!
+How many of these in an atom?
+As many as the number of protons in the nucleus!!

 - So what is the net electrical charge of an atom? - Zero!!!
-Electrically neutral!!! - Can you explain what happens when a comb is rubbed on a towel? - Electrons from towel get transferred to the comb, making the comb negatively charged while leaving positive ions on the towel. - These charges eventually get neutralized primarily by water molecules in the air.
+Electrically neutral!!! - Can you explain what happens when a comb is rubbed on a towel? - Electrons from the towel get transferred to the comb, making the comb negatively charged while leaving positive ions on the towel. - These charges eventually get neutralized primarily by water molecules in the air.